 EC.714 D-Lab: Earth

 D-Lab: Earth is a hands-on, multi-disciplinary exploration of the dynamic nexus between global biodiversity and human well-being.
-Taught by Ariel Phillips and Eric Reynolds, this course, comprised of lectures, guest speakers, experiential activities and projects, covers topics such as reforestation, nutrient cycles, poaching, complexity, climate change, fair trade, ecotourism and governance.
+Taught by Ariel Phillips and Susan Murcott, this course, comprised of lectures, guest speakers, experiential activities and projects, covers topics such as reforestation, nutrient cycles, poaching, complexity, climate change, fair trade, ecotourism and governance.

 The course provides opportunities to develop and practice skills in cross-cultural engagement, negotiation, ecological measurement, permaculture and sustainable technology design.
 Students work remotely with community partners on projects, jointly identifying community concerns and co-designing potential solutions.